 - User Units (unit of Measure): PPB

-- Max Concentration Range (highest concentration expected to measure)
+- Highest Concentration Range (highest concentration expected to measure)

 - Range Mode: SNGL

-Then perform the calibration:
+Then perform the calibrations in the following order:

-- Perform a Zero calibration using zero air. - Perform a span calibration on both the NO & NOx channels using a known concentration of NO span gas. - Perform the two-point Converter Efficiency (CEA and CEB) calibration using a known concentration of NO2 span gas.
+- 1. Perform a Zero calibration using zero air for NO, NOx, and TNx. - 2.
+Perform an NO span calibration on the NO, NOx & TNx channels using a known concentration of NO span gas.